nathan-lapinski/vocab_helper/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is a chrome extension
+This is a Chrome extension which can be used to store a list of Japanese vocabulary words.
+It will then display those words every time you open a new tab.

 ## Available Scripts